 I’m starting this blog so I can share my journey as a white communications professional considering questions of equity, bias, power, and privilege while also wrestling with questions of how my thinking and work is shaped by living in a culture of white supremacy.
-I also plan to discuss changes that need to happen within academic scholarship and the broader field to 1) encourage other communicators to dig deeper when thinking about their responsibilities, and 2) challenge our industry to change and become a more welcoming option for BIPOC professionals and other individuals from marginalized populations.
+I also plan to discuss changes that need to happen within academic scholarship and the broader field to 1) encourage other communicators to dig deeper when thinking about their responsibilities, and 2) challenge our industry to change and become a more welcoming option for BIPOC professionals and other individuals from traditionally marginalized populations.
 I am starting this blog both to share my thoughts and to be honest about my own development.

 Who am I?

 I am a communications professional with approximately 15 years of experience working in higher education, nonprofits, and political settings.
 I am a white, college-educated professional who has lived in Minnesota for almost my entire life, and, throughout my career, I questioned whether I was doing my communications work in ways that were fair, equitable, and true.

 I strongly believe all communicators must consider the immense power and responsibility that comes with our roles as storytellers and gatekeepers of information.
 While it is easy (particularly for young professionals and those who haven’t risen to a level where they speak with management) to believe we don’t have power in our organizations, we must always remember that we are the ones selecting what words, stories, and pictures are being put out into the world about our work.